mihalidis/adventOfCodeChallenge/06 - Tuning Trouble/README.md

 How many characters need to be processed before the first start-of-packet marker is detected?

-Your puzzle answer was 1794.

-The first half of this puzzle is complete!
-It provides one gold star: *

 ## PART TWO

 Your device's communication system is correctly detecting packets, but still isn't working.
 It looks like it also needs to look for messages.